ParallelMaths/parallel/pages/9-09-clock-calculation.md

 :::

-## 2. Chessy (but not chess) puzzle.
+## 2. Chessy (but not chess) puzzle

 ::: problem id=2_1 marks=2
 __2.1.__ In the game described in the video below, who wins the game?
-The player who goes first (Player 1), or the player who goes second ()?
+The player who goes first (Player 1), or the player who goes second (Player 2)?
 Assume that both players make their moves the best possible way.

 @[youtube](rVF_08ItvOU?rel=0)